 Day 317/323 / 365 Days of Fulfillment Blog

-“Schedule Reminder’s in Your Phone the Night Before”
+“Schedule Reminders in our phone the Night Before”

-If you are anything like me, remembering what errands and tasks you have to do is a whole other errand in itself.
-Thankfully, today more than ever, we have the easiest tools available to remind ourselves to get something done, and this sort of ‘set it and forget it’ structure can very well be the most useful stress reliever in your life.
-The key is to structure your to do list around your openings and other convenient times within your schedule.
+Remembering what errands and tasks we have to complete is a whole other errand in itself.
+Thankfully, today more than ever, we have the easiest tools available to remind ourselves to get something done, and this sort of ‘set-it and forget-it’ structure can very well be one the most useful organization tools at our disposal.
+The key is to structure our to do list around our most practical openings and other convenient times within our schedule.

-I did this the other night.
-I looked at tomorrows schedule, thought about when i’d have free time and when i’d have access to my phone, and set reminders for those time slots.
-This allowed me to make efficient use of my down time as well as knock important ‘to do’s off my list.
+I did this recently.
+I looked at tomorrow’s schedule, thought about when I’d have free time and when I’d have access to my phone, and set reminders for those time slots.
+This allowed me to make efficient use of my down time as well as knock important items off my ‘To do’ list.

-Another crucial component to these phone calendar reminders is to do the thing you are reminded to do in that very moment.
+Another crucial component to optimizing phone calendar reminders is to do the thing we are reminded to do in that very moment.
 This is a drop everything and do it situation.
-If not, the reminder is relatively unnecessary.
+If not, the reminder is relatively unnecessary and can easily be forgotten about.
 As an added bonus to this tip I found that even writing the reminders into my calendar the night before elicited a greater memory for what needed to get done the next day.

-Our goal should be to delegate as much unnecessary attention, time and energy to other tools available around us, that way we can focus on what needs to get done, and get these things done when we first attended them to.
+Our goal should be to delegate as much unnecessary attention, time and energy to other convenient tools available around us, that way we can focus on what needs to get done, and complete them when we first attended them to get done.
 This is true bliss.

 “Structure Relaxation Blocks throughout the Day”

-Relaxation and re-energizing are two crucial components in creating a productive, relatively less stressful day.
-The goal here is to get a lot done in one day, but not at the expense of our mental health, mental clarity and happiness.
+Relaxing and re-energizing the mind are two crucial components that can help maximize productivity, aid in less stress and attribute to a higher performing day.
+The goal here is to get a lot done in one day, but not at the expense of our mental health, mental clarity and physical well-being..

-Relaxation blocks allow us to rejuvenate and optimize our schedule, without running into “burn out” mode.
-For those of us who tell ourselves the narrative that, “I don’t have time to relax”, you are the one’s who need this most.
-There is always time to decompress and clear your mind from the craziness that may be presented to you that day.
-Constantly going and ignoring your exhaustion or irritation is an ineffective method especially when comparing efficiency to hours spent working.
+Relaxation blocks allow us to rejuvenate, think logically and optimize our schedule, without running into “burn out” mode, where other areas of our life get affected.
+For those of us who tell ourselves the narrative that, “I don’t have time to relax”, we are the one’s who need this most.
+There is always time to decompress and clear our mind from the craziness that may be presented to us that day.
+Constantly going and ignoring our exhaustion or irritation is an ineffective strategy to performing optimally, especially when comparing efficiency to hours spent working.

-Taking 5-10 minutes every few hours to recalculate the situation at hand, by letting our mind disconnect, is a way for us to respond most effectively when we return to the “madness”.
-This 10-20 minute ‘unplug’ in the grand scheme of a long day will boost your productivity and more importantly, keep your sanity.
-Research has even shown the effectiveness for high level lawyers, who thought going away for a week would lose them money and clients, where statistics showed the opposite; their time away from the office enhanced their ability to perform once they got back from vacation, as they felt recharged, less stressed and more whole.
+Research has even shown the effectiveness for high level lawyers, who thought going away for a week would lose them money and clients, where statistics showed the opposite; their time away from the office enhanced their ability to perform with clarity once they got back from vacation, as they felt recharged, less stressed and more balanced.
 Never underestimate the power of clearing ones mind.
 We all need it, yet rarely see the forest for the tress.